CERG-C/CERG-C/docs/Teaching/CERG/Tephra/Hazard_tephra_exercise.md

     3. What is the **annual frequency of eruption** for the recent history? -->

-!!! info "VEI and plume height"

-    The VEI scale suggests *very approximative* indications of plume height for each VEI class.
-For instance, it suggests heights of 1-5 km for VEI 2 and 3-15 km for VEI 3 eruptions.
-However, the VEI scale does not include any information about **intensity** of the eruption (&rarr; **duration** over which the VEI volume was erupted).

-    The volume associated with the 2021 VEI 3 eruption was erupted over the course of **a few months**, but plume heights were in the 1-5 km range rather than the 3-15 km range.
-Therefore, let's consider here the following plume heights:

-    - **VEI 2**: 1-5 km.
-    - **VEI 3 - low intensity**: 1-5 km (→ long-lasting eruption lasting for days/weeks).
-    - **VEI 3 - high intensity**: 3-15 km (&rarr; intense eruption lasting for hours).

 ### Wind data analysis

 In order to take into account the aleatoric variability of atmospheric conditions in the hazard assessment, a large population of wind profiles is required from which a different wind profile is randomly sampled at each model run.
 The atmospheric database used here is the [EMCWF ERA-5](https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5) database.